srinivasanh7/Enterprise-Grade-To-Do-List/readme.md

 - ✅ Add tasks using **natural language**
 - 📝 Paste an entire **meeting transcript** to extract structured tasks
-- 📋 View, edit, and manage tasks in a beautiful UI
+- 📋 View, edit, and manage tasks in a UI

 Built with:
 - 💬 OpenAI GPT-4o for natural language understanding
 - ⚙️ Node.js + Express (Backend)
 - ⚛️ React + Vite (Frontend)
-- 🎨 Tailwind CSS (Styling)

 ---

 ## 🔧 Setup Instructions